Ready, Set, Grow!

 Build Your Vision

 Once you know who you will be selling to, you need to think about what you will be selling.
-The Leafy Green Machine™ is optimized to grow – not too surprisingly – leafy greens!
+Our farms are optimized to grow a huge variety of leafy greens!
 Read our Growing Guide and start to consider which crops you want to grow and sell.

 Don’t forget, your account representative is extremely knowledgeable and always happy to answer any questions.